ErpNetDocs/tech/modules/logistics/wms/how-to/initial-availability.md

 The system comes with two functions that will help you ease the process – one for loading the current availability from the Inventory module and another that will apply the reviewed availability to the WMS module.

+Here are more details on what they do and how to use them.

-## Loading the initial warehouse availability
+## Loading the inventory availability using the 'Load initial available balance' UI function

 The first function is located in the Managed Warehouse definition.